-Section 8.
+Section 11.
 Assignment.
 This Guaranty will inure to the benefit of and may be enforced by the Company and its successors and assigns, and will be binding upon and enforceable against Resources and its successors and assigns.

-Section 9.
+Section 12.
 Governing Law, Severability; Entire Agreement.
-This Guaranty is to be interpreted, construed and governed by and in accordance with the laws of the State of Georgia.
+This Guaranty is to be interpreted, construed and governed by and in accordance with the laws of the State of New York.
 The invalidity of any portion, provision or paragraph of this Guaranty will not affect or render invalid any other portion, provision or paragraph of this Guaranty.
 This Guaranty constitutes the entire agreement between Resources and the Company with respect to the subject matter hereof and supersedes all prior agreements, whether written or oral, between the parties respecting such matters.
 No modification of this Guaranty, and no waiver of any right or remedy hereunder, will be binding unless it is in writing and signed by Resources and the Company.
 No delay or failure by the Company to exercise any right or remedy will operate as a waiver thereof, and no single or partial exercise by the Company of any right or remedy will preclude other or future exercise thereof or the exercise of any other right or remedy.

 IN WITNESS WHEREOF, Resources has caused this Guaranty to be executed by its duly authorized officer or representative.